Aziroshin/citygamesystems/README.md

-guides that help in placing the windows and the door, whereas the overall canvas is to be thought as corresponding to the grid in the Blender file ( the `QuarterGrid_Middle` object in Blender when viewed from the front (the `1` view if you use the default shortcuts)).
+guides that help in placing the windows and the door, whereas the overall canvas is to be thought as corresponding to the grid in the Blender file ( the `QuarterGrid_Middle` object in Blender when viewed from the front (the `1` (numpad) view if you use the default shortcuts)).
 Mind you that the windows and door here serve as a basis for Mitsua to generate window and door shaped approximations that serve as a base for inpainting.

 The template idea could be expanded into fully automated facade generation